History of Palanpur: History

-Early history
+Parmar Dynasty

 Palanpur in early times is said to have been called Prahladan Patan or Prahaladanapura.
 The Jain texts mentions that Prahladana, brother of Paramara Dharavarsha of Abu, founded Prahladanapur in 1218 and built Prahladana-vihara dedicated to Pallaviya Parshwanatha.
 It was afterwards re-peopled by Palansi Chauhan from whom it took its modern name.
 Others say that it was founded by Pal Parmar whose brother Jagdev founded nearby Jagana village.
 It seems probable that, falling waste about the time of the conquest (1303) of Abu and Chandravati by the Devra Chauhans, it may have been re-peopled by Palansi.
 The local legends give the city a much higher antiquity, placing its re-founding under its present name as far back as the fifth century.
 The Chauhans seem to have held Palanpur and the country round until, about the middle of the fourteenth century, they were driven out by the southward progress of the Muslims.
 Mithi Vav, a stepwell built around 8th century, is the only surviving architecture of the time of Parmar dynasty.